Clay family murders: Murders

 Prior to the triple murder, 29-year-old Angela Clay was separated from her husband Bennie Clay, the father of their two daughters, nine-year-old Latoya Clay and six-year-old Lakeisha Clay.
 Angela had a relationship with another man named Byron Lewis Black.
 In December of 1986, Black was involved in a dispute with Bennie whom he later shot and wounded in the shoulder.
-As a result, Black was convicted of a felony and sentenced to two years' imprisonment with work release allowed.
+As a result, Black was convicted of malicious shooting and sentenced to two years' imprisonment with work release allowed.

 On March 28, 1988, while Black was temporarily released due to his work release schedule, he entered Angela's Nashville dwelling at 1101 Wade Avenue, Apartment B, and killed all three inhabitants.
 Both Angela and Latoya were shot inside the master bedroom, with Angela being shot once in the head while she slept, dying within minutes.
 Latoya was shot in the neck and chest from about 24 inches, dying in three to ten minutes.

 Inside the second bedroom, Lakeisha was shot in the chest and the pelvic area.
 Forensic examination showed that she tried to defend herself before being shot from a distance of six to 12 inches, dying from the gunshot wound to her chest between five and 30 minutes later.
 The police discovered the dead bodies after Angela's family members made a report out of concern for the victims.